Gagandeep70762/staticdeploy-ci-cd-jenkins/README.md

 ## 🧠 Overview

-Images (0.1.jpg, 1.jpg, 2.jpg) are added under this section to enhance visual understanding of the architecture.

 - Jenkins installed on a **t2.medium** EC2 Master (Amazon Linux 2)
 - Two EC2 Slave Nodes used for offloading builds